Xiaohan5349/approw-docs-v1/docs/en/guides/federation/oauth.md

 ## Implicit Mode

-If your application is a **SPA front-end application** and doesn’t have back-end services, it is recommended to use the **implicit mode** to complete user authentication and authorization.
-Implicit mode **fits the scenario that the secrete key cannot be stored safely** (such as front-end browsers).
-In **implicit mode** applications don’t need to use code to exchange tokens, don’t need to call the `/token` endpoint, AccessToken will be returned directly from the **authentication endpoint**.
+If your application is a **SPA front-end application** and doesn’t have back-end services, it is recommended to use the **implicit Mode** to complete user authentication and authorization.
+Implicit Mode **fits the scenario that the secrete key cannot be stored safely** (such as front-end browsers).
+In **implicit Mode** applications don’t need to use code to exchange tokens, don’t need to call the `/token` endpoint, AccessToken will be returned directly from the **authentication endpoint**.

 In **Console** > **Applications**, find your application, in the application details page, enter "Enable identity provider" tag, in the "OAuth2.0 Identity Provider" card below, check `implicit` in the authorization mode, and then click Save.
 ![](~@imagesZhCn/guides/federation/oauth/1-4.png)